Compared to other hex bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 Finally, we come to the weight capacity.

-A barbell is only as good as how much weight it can hold, which goes for specialty bars.
+A barbell is only as good as how much you can load it with, which goes for specialty bars as well.

-The TB-2 Trap Bar doesn’t have an official spec for its weight capacity, but I can tell it’s at least 1,500+ lbs!
+The Rogue Trap Bar doesn’t have an official spec for its weight capacity, but I can tell it’s at least 1,500+ lbs!

 Here’s why I think that is the case!

 This is a pretty famous video of the Forsaken Warrior doing a 1,000+ Trap Bar Deadlift.
-And if you look, he’s using Rogues TB-2 Trap Bar with a shit ton of weight.
+And if you look, he’s using the

 And yes, he blacks out for a bit right after but can you blame the guy?
 That’s what super heavyweights can do to you!